Equality and rights

 Download our framework to advance equality and rights 2012 to 2017 (PDF 933KB)

 Download equality and rights outcomes and mainstreaming action plan (PDF, 270KB)

 Read more about equality on the Equality and Human Rights Commission website.

 We want to make sure our work respects everyone's human rights.
 Human rights include privacy, education, healthcare, culture and justice.
 Children's rights are another area we consider.

 Read about children's rights on the Scottish Commission for Children and Young People website.

-Equalities and Rights Network
+Equalities and Rights Network (EaRN)

 EaRN is a member-led network dedicated to helping people work in partnership with public services across Edinburgh and surrounding areas as part of community planning to